Prendre sur soi

 Origin

-Over time, however, its usage evolved to include more psychological and emotional meanings, such as self-control, restraint, or bearing a moral or emotional burden.
-This shift reflects a transition from a concrete sense of responsibility to the inner management of emotions and behavior.
+Over time, however, its usage in French evolved to include more psychological and emotional meanings, such as self-control, restraint, or bearing a moral or emotional burden.
+This shift reflects a transition from a concrete sense of responsibility to the subtle (and sometimes exhausting) art of managing one’s emotions and behavior without flipping the table.

 Examples